kyleranous/multi-cloud/docs/styleguide.md

 ### Pull Request Guidelines

 ## Testing Standards
-All tests must pass before a pull request will be excepted.
+All tests must pass for all supported python versions before a pull request will be excepted.

 ### Test Structure